DaveBenham/VenomModules/README.md

 This knob sets the depth of through 0 linear frequency modulation

 ### Lin FM (Linear frequency modulation) input
 This input is for linear FM CV.

 By default this input is AC coupled.
 There is a port context menu to enable DC coupled mode, which can save a small amount of CPU if you know that your input does not have any DC offset.
 A small LED to the lower right glows red when the input is DC coupled.

+By default the linear FM is through-zero.
+There is a port context menu to disable through-zero mode.
+A small LED to the lower left glows red when the through-zero is disabled.

 This port supports oversampling that can be disabled via the port context menu.